yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 # Vault Factory

 Yearn's brand new "Vault Factory" allows anyone to permissionlessly deploy an official Yearn Vault with ready-made yield strategies.

+The easiest way to get started using the factory is through the User Interface:
+- TODO_ADD_PRODUCTION_LINK ([example usage](#usage-with-ui))

 The current version of the Vault Factory works with the following:

 - [Curve LP Tokens](#Curve-LP-Tokens)
 - Balancer LP Tokens (soon)